keptn/lifecycle-toolkit/docs-new/docs/guides/index.md

 # Guides

-This section will help you with guides about specific features of Keptn.
+This section provides comprehensive guides about specific features of Keptn.